-How to Optimize a SaaS Homepage: Keywords, Linking & More
+SaaS Homepage SEO: Keywords, Linking & More

 - Makes a first impression about the brand.

-- Describes what the company does (or at least hints at it and suggests where else someone could learn more about it).
+- Describes what the company does (or at least hint at it and suggest where else someone could learn more about it).

 - Explains what value the company provides and what sets the company and its products apart in the market.